Good food choices are good investments!

 A healthy breakfast helps in getting those first nutrients our body needs every day.
 It helps in providing energy and managing stress.
 Eating breakfast daily revs up your metabolism and keeps the body weight in balance.
 Research shows that those who skip breakfast tend to weigh more than people who eat.
 Therefore, eating breakfast helps in building up lean muscle and stabilizing the insulin levels to maintain a good hormone level.

 Eating 5-6 balanced meals a day means eating breakfast, lunch, dinner, and 2 or 3 healthy snacks in between.
-Monitor your food portions and include a lot of fibre-rich food, green leaves, fruits and veggies, and protein to your diet.
-Eating a mini meal every 2-3 hours is a smart strategy to maintain and manage the calories while building lean muscle.
+Monitor your food portions and include a lot of fiber-rich food, green leaves, fruits and veggies, and protein to your diet.
+Eating a mini-meal every 2-3 hours is a smart strategy to maintain and manage the calories while building lean muscle.
 Take a bite chew slowly and intentionally.
 Try not to binge eat but make sure to choose healthy and nutrient-rich foods.

 Detox from overly processed food!
-Eating too much-processed food can lead to health issues.
+Eating too much processed food can lead to health issues.
 Chemically processed foods are also called ultra-processed foods, which are high in sugars, artificial ingredients, trans fats, and refined carbohydrates leading to obesity and other diseases.
 Some examples of these are sodas and sweetened drinks, instant noodles, frozen and ready meals, baked products like pizza, pastries, cheese.
-These foods contain less dietary fibre and fewer vitamins which tend to taste good and are often inexpensive.
+These foods contain less dietary fiber and fewer vitamins which tend to taste good and are often inexpensive.